-After decades of performing music of the British Isles I'm now researching and performing little-known, clever, engaging Yiddish theater music from before the Holocaust, with translations projected on the wall so everyone gets the jokes (and can sing along).
+After decades of performing music of the British Isles (currently with Bob Vasile of the Pratie Heads and Jack Herrick of the Red Clay Ramblers) I'm researching and performing little-known, clever, engaging Yiddish theater music from before the Holocaust, with translations projected on the wall so everyone gets the jokes (and can sing along).
 Photo: David Blass

 I was grand champion (!) at the 2015 Yiddish song writing and performing competition in Mexico City, Der Idisher Idol (that's how they spell Der Yidisher Idol in Mexico).
 The song I wrote for the contest was Ikh ken shoyn nit mithaltn ("I Can't Keep Up").
 Photo: Enlace Judío